 Articles Supporting Individuals Who Self-Harm

-Self-harm is typically a sign of underlying emotional or psychological distress, and individuals who self-harm are often coping with overwhelming emotions or difficult life situations.
+Self-harm is typically a sign of underlying emotional or psychological distress, and individuals who self-harm are often coping with overwhelming emotions or difficult life situations, including, but not limited to:

-It may also be a way to express pain; emotional pain that is difficult to articulate verbally.
-Many individuals find communicating how they feel difficult, so self-harm may serve as a conduit to communicate their pain or distress to others when expressing their feelings verbally is just too hard and difficult.
-It can be a visual explanation or demonstration of how someone is feeling.
+Emotional pain can often be incredibly difficult to articulate verbally, so for some people, self-harm may serve as a way to communicate their pain or distress to others when expressing their feelings verbally is impossible.
+In other words, it can be an external representation of how someone is feeling internally.

-For individuals who feel at fault about something, often unwarranted guilt, self-punishment may be a coping strategy.
-Engaging in a behaviour as a form of self-punishment, often due to feelings of guilt, shame, or low self-esteem, may justify or rationalise the need to self-harm.
+Engaging in self-harm behaviour can also be a form of self-punishment, often due to feelings of guilt, shame, or low self-esteem, where individuals may try to justify or rationalise the need to self-harm.

 Post Rating